Profit and Loss (PNL): An Easy Guide for E-com Businesses

 Companies need to stay up to date with changes in the regulatory environment to ensure they are operating in compliance with regulations.

-For example, new taxes or regulations can result in increased costs for the company, which can negatively impact the PNL.
+For example, new taxes or regulations can result in increased costs for the business, which can negatively impact the PnL.

 4. Fluctuations in Currency Exchange Rates

-This affects especially if the company has operations in multiple countries.
-If the currency exchange rate changes, it can impact the company’s revenue and expenses, leading to a positive or negative impact, depending on the direction of the change.
+This affects especially if the business has operations in multiple countries.
+If the currency exchange rate changes, it can impact the business's revenue and expenses, leading to a positive or negative impact, depending on the direction of the change.

 5. Natural Disasters/Unforeseen Events